dashakrolik/weather-widget-app/README.md

 npm run dev
 ```

-2. Add your own weather.io API Key in your local .env, as "TOMORROW_API_KEY"
+2. Add your own weather.io API Key in your local .env.local, as "TOMORROW_API_KEY"

 ## Developer Notes
 - Weather data is fetched server-side to keep the API key secure